fexell/Felix-CSS-Lib/README.md

 # Felix-CSS-Lib
 My Work In Progress Lib

-This is a work in progress CSS file to make my workflow faster and easier.
+This is a work in progress "library" to make my workflow faster and easier.
 If others want to use it, they can.

 Flexbox
 -------------------------------------